 This respected Ivy League institution offers a wide range of different study-abroad options to choose from, including English-language programs in various countries, more traditional study-abroad programs in various languages, and exchange programs with Dartmouth’s partner institutions worldwide.

 Its most unique offerings, however, are its Language Study Abroad programs, which focus on local languages and cultures and incorporate homestays with local families.
 These programs seek to develop valuable relationships between Dartmouth students and communities all over the world, and to enhance students’ global perspectives.

-For more information, check out our Ultimate Guide to Applying to Dartmouth.
+For more information, check out our post Ultimate Guide to Applying to Dartmouth.